-- 110. The Louisiana detention centers also do not have negative pressure isolation units, meaning that they do not have any capacity to truly isolate spread of the disease through airborne respiratory droplets.
+- 111. The Louisiana, Mississippi, and Alabama detention centers also do not have negative pressure isolation units, meaning that they do not have any capacity to truly isolate spread of the disease through airborne respiratory droplets.
 Putting infected individuals in solitary confinement is an ineffective way to prevent transmission of the disease because air continues to flow outwards from those rooms to the rest of the facility.
-This makes containing the illness and caring for those who have become infected virtually impossible. - 111.
-Further, the Louisiana detention facilities have continued to allow large numbers of detained people to enter and leave each facility, exposing thousands within the detention centers to close contact with potential new carriers.
-After a COVID-19 exposure was suspected at ICE's Alexandria Staging Facility, more than 30 men, including Petitioner-Plaintiff Asgari, were transferred from there to Winn, where they were housed with a dozen men already at the latter facility.
-The Alexandria facility now has five confirmed COVID-19 cases.37 - 112.
-The coronavirus has already started to spread inside U.S. prisons and jails, and experts predict a mass contagion is only a matter of time.38 For example, on Friday, March 20, 2020 New York City officials had confirmed just one case at their jail facilities.
+This makes containing the illness and caring for those who have become infected virtually impossible. - 112.
+Further, the Louisiana, Mississippi, and Alabama detention facilities have continued to allow large numbers of detained people to enter and leave each facility, exposing thousands within the detention centers to close contact with potential new carriers.
+After a COVID-19 exposure was suspected at ICE's Alexandria Staging Facility, more than 30 men, including Petitioner-Plaintiff Asgari, were transferred from there to Winn, where they were housed with a dozen men already at the latter facility. - 113.
+The coronavirus has already started to spread inside U.S. prisons and jails, and experts predict a mass contagion is only a matter of time.
+For example, on Friday, March 20, 2020 New York City officials had confirmed just one case at their jail facilities.
 The next day, they confirmed 19.
-Two days later, there were 38.39 By March 25, 2020, Rikers Island alone had 52
+Two days later, there were 38.
+By March 25, 2020, Rikers Island alone had 52 confirmed cases.
+It now has over 165 confirmed cases amongst those who are incarcerated, and there are roughly 130 confirmed cases amongst staff.
+Louisiana has seen the first federal Bureau of Prisons ("BOP") fatality at the BOP facility in Oakdale, Louisiana, and the Louisiana Department of Corrections reports that seven incarcerated people in Oakdale have confirmed cases, though officials there have stopped testing for the virus due to its "sustained transmission".
+Five staff have tested positive at the Orleans Justice Center, the jail in New Orleans, nine staff have self-quarantined, and seven detained individuals are in isolation.